wendabratha/How-To-Install-Apache-Tomcat-9-on-Debian-9/tomcat.md

     sudo chown -R tomcat webapps/ work/ temp/ logs/

 Now that the proper permissions are set up, we can create a systemd service file to manage the Tomcat process.

-Step 5 — Create a systemd Service File
+# Step 5 â€” Create a systemd Service File

 We want to be able to run Tomcat as a service, so we will set up systemd service file.